StadGent/fractal_styleguide_gent-base/components/31-molecules/form-item/README.md

 * Email (automatically validated)
 * Telephone number

+#### Date input

+To let users enter a date, use the input type date.
+This will trigger the built-in browser date picker functionality for a consistent user experience.
+It is also the best way to let the user enter a date on mobile and it is accessible (most custom date pickers aren't).

+For browsers that do not support the input type date, make sure there is a fallback, for instance, by adding a <a href="{{path './field-message.html'}}">field message</a> explaining the date format that should be used combined with pattern validation.

 ## Usage, behaviour, layout and validation

 The input component is a form element that should always be used in a form.
 For a description of the usage, the behavior, the layout and validation of form elements, see the <a href="{{path './form.html'}}">form component examples and documentation</a>.